thi-ng/umbrella/packages/tensors/README.md

 ## About

-1D/2D/3D/4D tensors with extensible polymorphic operations and customizable storage.
+0D/1D/2D/3D/4D tensors with extensible polymorphic operations and customizable storage.

 > [!NOTE]
-> This package contains code originally written in 2017/18 and, at the moment, is
+> This package contains code originally written in 2017/18 and has been
-> undergoing heavy refactoring to be stylistically more aligned with other thi.ng
+> refactored to be stylistically more aligned with other thi.ng packages.
-> packages — use with caution!

 ## Built-in tensor operations